kadirahq/mantra/spec/i.appendix-a.md

-# Appendix A: Prerequisite
+# Appendix A: Prerequisites

-These resources will help you understand Mantra very clearly.
+This section provides an overview of the core technologies and ideas behind Meteor and Mantra along with resources to help you get up to speed quickly.

 ## ES2015

-ES2015 is the standard version of JavaScript for 2015.
-It's not fully implemented by all the browers or server side enviroments.
-But, using transpilers like [babel](https://babeljs.io/), we could use E2015 today.
+ES2015 (ES6) is the latest iteration of ECMAScript, the "standard" version of JavaScript.
+It's not yet fully implemented by all the browsers or server side environments.
+But, by using transpilers like [babel](https://babeljs.io/), we can use E2015 today.

 Note: Meteor has built in support for ES2015

 ES2015 is the best thing happen to JavaScript.
-It introduce a lot of features and fixes a lot of common issues.
+It introduces a lot of useful features and fixes a lot of common issues.

 * [Learn ES2015 Basics](https://babeljs.io/docs/learn-es2015/)
 * [Try ES2015 Syntax](https://babeljs.io/repl/)